-The project team continues to support training providers that are actively enrolling new participants, for instance by supporting adjustments to randomization ratios and facilitating an introduction to another training provider, to mitigate enrollment challenges.
+The project team continues to support training providers that are actively enrolling new participants, for instance by supporting adjustments to randomization ratios and monitoring enrollment progress, to mitigate enrollment challenges.
+Additionally, the project team is working with one of the training providers on the modification of its contract to streamline the project agreement and further facilitate meeting the project's enrollment target.